This post may contain affiliate links.

-- 1/2 cup minced fresh flat leaf parsley
+- ½ cup chopped fresh flat leaf parsley

-- 12 Greek or kalamata olives pitted and halved
+- 1 cup Greek olives or kalamata olives, pitted and halved, (20 to 24)

-Once the bulgur is cool, add salt, lemon juice, and garlic.
+- Once the bulgur is cool, add salt, lemon juice, olive oil, and garlic.
 Stir to combine; cover tightly and refrigerate for at least 30 minutes or overnight.

-About 1/2 hour before you plan to serve this salad, remove the bulgur mixture from the fridge and toss with a fork to lighten and separate.
-Add remaining ingredients and stir gently to combine.
+- When you're ready to serve the salad, remove the bulgur mixture from the fridge and toss with a fork to lighten and separate.
+Add green onions, parsley, mint, tomatoes, cucumber, feta, and olives; stir gently to combine.
 Taste for seasoning – add salt and freshly ground black pepper to taste.
 Serve.